HYMN 5 Nobody Knows the Trouble I've Seen

 school.
 They did so at great cost, braving the racism of the day, but also bringing

 these great treasures to light.
-Their efforts in teaching the spirituals brought them to
+Their efforts in teaching the spirituals gave them

 notice and put them firmly in the American treasury of song.